Lost in Translation (2003)

 Lost in Translation, is a slow drama about an ageing actor (Bill Murray) who is staying for a few days due to an advertisement engagement in Tokyo and about a young married woman (Scarlett Johansson) who is staying in the same hotel while her husband is away on a photography expedition.
 A non-romantic friendship develops between them as they roam around Tokyo trying to spend their time.

 The film progresses slowly, as the director Sofia Coppola creates the mood of sober and melancholy felt by both the main characters.
 As the film progresses we are transported to Tokyo, we can feel the lights, sound and smell of the metropolis.
 Tokyo is a city that if you visit once leaves an impression on you as it happened for me during my visits in 2003 and 2007.

-This film’s title reminded me a 80s Pop song “Lost in Music” by Sister Sledge and its stuck in my head for last few hours.
+This film’s title reminded me of an 80s Pop song “Lost in Music” by Sister Sledge and it’s stuck in my head for the last few hours.